 8. Have a sincere interest in the objectives of the other party.
 This will help that he in return also cares about your objectives, and creates the best mutually beneficial solution.
 Remember that by creating empathy you create a favourable climate for ‘grow the pie’ thinking.
 Be tough on your demands but affectionate with the person.

 ” Negotiating with investors is a game of information and information gives you power.
 You must seek to understand their needs rather than their wants.

 9. Power is a very relative concept.
 In negotiations the power depends on your alternatives and the alternatives of the other party.

-Remember that in a negotiation 50% is emotion.
+Remember that in a negotiation with investors 50% is emotion.
 Check the real power of the other party; usually it is being overestimated.
 Perceptions are crucial in negotiations, and it is essential to understand them well.
 Situational power is based on perceptions, not facts.
 Therefore, be aware of the signs you transmit.

 10. A good negotiator is able to grow the pie rather than fight for the biggest piece.
 You will maximize your outcome when guaranteeing that both parties will achieve their objectives.
 The first step to grow the pie is to believe that a deal is possible.

-Negotiating is a game of information, therefore the best negotiators are focused on receiving information rather than giving information.
+Negotiating with investors is a game of information, therefore the best negotiators are focused on receiving information rather than giving information.
 When you better understand the needs of the other party, then you will find items that are very important to them but have less value for you.
 You can exchange these for items which are important to you but have less value for them.